FAQ's

 Bike recommendations

-Given the demands of an ultra-distance, self-supported event and the variety of terrain involved, we strongly recommend a mid-to-high-end gravel bike.
+Given the demands of an ultra-distance, self-supported event and the diversity of terrain involved, we strongly recommend a mid- to high-end mountain or gravel bike.
 However, any bicycle capable of handling the route's challenges may be suitable.

-• Lightweight yet sturdy enough to withstand rough terrain
+• Lightweight yet durable, able to withstand rough terrain

-• Equipped with a broad gear range to tackle sustained climbs
+• Equipped with a wide gear range to manage sustained climbs.
+(10-52)

 • Designed for comfort over very long distances

-• Able to accommodate enough storage systems for gear and supplies
+• Capable of carrying sufficient storage systems for gear and supplies

 • Built with a reliable setup to minimize mechanical issues

-• Fitted with tires wide enough to confidently handle rough gravel surfaces
+• Fitted with wide tires that provide confidence and stability on rough gravel surfaces

 In addition to your personal bike, riders must be equipped with essential gear to ensure safety and self-sufficiency throughout the event.